 Note: You can add links from your current domain only.

-- Send Email – You can customise the new user registration email message with this option.
+- Send Email – You can customize the new user registration email message with this option.

 Note: You can add multiple actions together.